cengique/lectures-prog-data-analysis/content/chapter-data-structures/_index.md

 Compare speed of:

-1. the programs you wrote in last exercise
+1. the programs you wrote in last exercise; compare different input sizes
 1. list vs set operations:
     1. Searching an item OR
     1. Appending an item